 - pouch stones

-- sexual issues such as loss of sensation, inability to orgasm, or erectile dysfunction
+- sexual issues, such as a loss of sensation, an inability to orgasm, or erectile dysfunction

 - blocked urine path

-Immediately following surgery, doctors usually restrict what a person can do.
+Immediately following surgery, doctors usually restrict what the person can do.
 This restriction, though temporary, may feel frustrating.

-It is common for the new urinary system, for example, urinary sacks or stomas, to feel uncomfortable at the start.
-If a person has trouble adjusting, they may want to discuss their concern and feelings with a doctor, social worker, or counselor.
-Joining a supportive community can also help.
+It is common for the new urinary system, such as urinary sacks or stomas, to feel uncomfortable at first.
+If the person has trouble adjusting, they may want to discuss their concerns and feelings with a doctor, social worker, or counselor.
+Joining a support group can also help.

-A person should be able to return to all their normal life activities within a few weeks following surgery.
+The person should be able to return to all their normal life activities within 4–6 weeks following surgery.

-During recovery, a person will be able to get used to the new means of urinating.
-As their familiarity with the new urinary system grows, any inconvenience symptoms should lessen.
+During recovery, the person will be able to get used to their new means of urinating.
+As their familiarity with the new urinary system grows, any inconvenient symptoms should lessen.

 Most people will experience full physical recovery following their surgery.
-However, many will experience increased anxiety, and it may take them some time to adjust to a new way of urinating.
+However, many people experience increased anxiety, and it may take them some time to adjust to their new way of urinating.

-Many support groups can help a person, emotionally, to handle surgery, recovery, and life after surgery.
-If support groups are not available, social workers or counselors may be a good option.
+Support groups can help a person emotionally to handle surgery, recovery, and life after surgery.
+Social workers and counselors may also be good options.